 Get the “Working with” books

 “Working with Americans: Tips for Danes” and “Working with Danes: Tips for Americans” are entertaining, easy-to-read collections of practical tips for Danes and Americans who want to work better together.
-The books cost DK150 on Amazon, Saxo, or from our webshop.
+Get a paperback or an eBook version on Amazon, Saxo, or from our webshop.
 Bulk purchase discounts available – or consider our fun flip book that includes both books.

-Hear Kay’s tips on working better with Americans while you drive, work out, or tidy up the house with our “Working with Americans” audiobook, which has a running time of 2 hours.
+Hear Kay’s tips on working better with Americans or working with Danes while you drive, work out, or tidy up the house with our audiobooks, which have a running time of 2 hours.
 Kay reads the text herself.
-You can hear the book free on Mofibo or with a trial subscription to Amazon’s Audible service.
+Both “Working with Americans” and “Working with Danes” are available on Amazon Audible, NexTory, Bookbeat, and Mofibo/Storytel.